Order a Brochure

 Rope was made in this cave system, the damp atmosphere being a favourable environment for rope making.
 Bert Marrison, the last rope maker in Castleton, worked here.
 His ashes, along with some of his tools, are buried in Peak Cavern.

 Speedwell Cavern is at the foot of Winnats Pass.
 Being only 1000 metres (0.6 miles) from the centre of the village of Castleton, it is a very gentle walk along the road.
 Speedwell began life in the 18th century as a lead mine, but due to the limited amount of lead it closed after 20 years.
 During the lead mining period the system was flooded.
 So, unlike the other show caves, this cave can only be explored by underground boat.
 This underground canal is about 800 metres long and takes the subterranean seafarer to a so called bottomless pit!
-It is open most of the year from 10am with last admission at 4:00pm.
-Admission in 2011 is £8.75 for adults and £6.75 for children (5-15 years old) with under 5s free.
-A family ticket is available (2 adults and 2 children) for £29.00
+It is open most of the year from 10am with last admission at 4:00pm from April to October and 3pm for the rest of the year.
+Admission in 2016 is £10.50 for adults and £8.50 for children (5-15 years old) with under 5s free.
+A family ticket is available (2 adults and 2 children) for £34.00

 Visitors to both Peak Cavern and Speedwell Cavern can purchase a joint ticket with about a 15% saving on the combined entry prices.